Mark Burdis

 Mark Burdis (born 2 March 1968) is an English actor who started his career at the age of six.
 He currently works as a boxing ring announcer.

 Early life

 He attended Holloway School and the Anna Scher Theatre in Islington London and he received the Rowena Roberts comedy award from Michael Caine in 1986.

 Television

-Burdis is most well known for his role as Christopher "Stewpot" Stewart in the BBC Television Children's show Grange Hill from 1981 to 1985.
-His later television work has included appearing in the BBC Television Police mockumentary Operation Good Guys.
+Burdis is most well known for his role as Christopher "Stewpot" Stewart in the BBC Television children's show Grange Hill from 1981 to 1985.
+His later television work has included appearing in the BBC Television police mockumentary Operation Good Guys.

-Burdis played PC Naylor alongside David Jason in the series A Touch Of Frost.
+Burdis played PC Naylor alongside David Jason in the series A Touch of Frost.

-In 1985, he appeared in To Hull and Back, the first feature length edition of Only Fools And Horses, playing garage mechanic Colin, who works for Boycie.
+In 1985, he appeared in To Hull and Back, the first feature-length edition of Only Fools and Horses, playing garage mechanic Colin, who works for Boycie.

-Mark also starred as Scatto in the BBC'S children's The Roman Mysteries.

-He also appeared in The Bill playing Joe, the brother of DC Paul Riley.
+Burdis also starred as Scatto in the BBC children's series The Roman Mysteries, and appeared in The Bill playing Joe, the brother of DC Paul Riley.